awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

 ### Testing Failover<a name="AuroraPostgreSQL.BestPracticesFastFailover.Testing"></a>

-In all cases you must have a DB Cluster with >= 2 DB instances in it\.
+In all cases you must have a DB cluster with two or more DB instances in it\.

 From the server side, certain APIs can cause an outage that can be used to test how your applications responds:
 + [FailoverDBCluster ](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_FailoverDBCluster.html) \- Will attempt to promote a new DB Instance in your DB Cluster to writer